ConorLTH/airway_intubation_landmarks_detection/README.md

 ```
   The [config_file] means the path to the config file.
   The [NUM_GPU] means the number of GPU to be used for training.
-  To get more details, please refer to the official documents of MMdetection.

 ### To test the model:
 To test model: